About Us

 Email Address: jessica.weaver@wsu.edu

-Jess is a recent graduate of Western Washington University who earned a BSc in Biology with an emphasis in ecology as well as a minor in Sociology.
+Jess Weaver graduated from Western Washington University with a BSc in Biology and an emphasis in ecology as well as a minor in Sociology.
 Their previous research experiences include university level science education, tree root microbiology, and pesticide use on berry crops.
 They live in Bellingham with their black cat Salem and they enjoy cross stitch, painting, video games, and identifying fungi and native plants in their spare time.

 Program Graduate Students